 This is composed mainly of the construction business represented by Makati Development Corporation, property management, represented by Ayala Property Management Corporation, and other companies engaged in power services such as Direct Power Services, Inc. ("DPSI"), Ecozone Power Management, Inc. ("EPMI"), and Philippine Integrated Energy Solutions, Inc. ("PhilEnergy").
-Total revenues from the services business (excluding intersegment sales) amounted to ₱8.85 billion in 2019, 15% higher than the previous year's ₱7.69 billion.
+Total revenues amounted to ₱2.6 billion for the first (6) months ended June 30, 2020, 40% lower than ₱4.36 billion in the same period in 2019 due to restricted construction activity, coupled with limited operations and AirSWIFT flight cancellations.